SanskritiHarmukh/Forecasting-Stock-Market-Index/README.md

 ## Let's see which source code line is responsible for which part of the output in our web app.

+### Note : View in Dark Dimmed mode for better experience.

 **Input:**

 ![image](https://user-images.githubusercontent.com/74777863/143777636-b76e96ac-f975-46f2-9cf7-a0471533342f.png)